bhupendra441/lex-playground/README.md

 ## Create Lambda Function

- - Now, go to the Lambda console, choose New Function, then Blank Function
+ - Now, go to the Lambda console, choose 'New Function', then 'Blank Function'.

- - Select Python 2.7 as your runtime
+ - Select Python 2.7 as your runtime.

- - You can package and upload the Lambda code but for simplicity, just copy and paste the contents of tell_me_about_ai.py
+ - You can package and upload the Lambda code but for simplicity, just copy and paste the contents of [tell_me_about_ai.py](lambda\tell_me_about_ai.py) into the Lambda code text area.

- - In the function handler and role section, select the 'lambda-s3-lex' role created above.
+ - In the 'Function handler and role section', select the 'lambda-s3-lex' role created above.

  - Remaining options can be left as default

- - Choose create function
+ - Choose create function.

  - Once created, choose actions and 'configure test event'.
 Use the input below to test this function.
 This input provides the bot name and the intent name which are used in the Lambda code.
-If all else is fine, you should see "fulfillmentState": "Fulfilled" in the execution result
+If all else is fine, you should see "fulfillmentState": "Fulfilled" in the execution result.

 ```
 {